OpenSPP/documentation/docs/contributing.md

 # Contributing

-This project follows the OpenSPP [Code of Conduct](code_of_conduct).
+The project follows the OpenSPP [Code of Conduct](code_of_conduct).
 If you are not familiar with our code of conduct policy, take a minute to read the policy before starting with your first contribution.

 Bug reports and code and documentation patches are welcome.
 You can help this project also by using the